How I Set Up the Fire Door Check Template with Customers in Pilla

 Fire doors must be able to close freely.
 Wedges, bins, extinguishers, or any other items used to hold doors open defeat the door's purpose.

 Why this matters: A propped-open fire door provides no fire or smoke protection whatsoever.
-In a fire, it becomes a gaping hole in your compartmentation.
+In a fire, it becomes a hole in your compartmentation.

 What to look for: